Operation 1111: Demoso

+Fighting in the Demoso Township

-As of first half of September, artillery shelling kills civilians.
-An airstrike on an church in Western Demoso.
+As of the first half of September, artillery shelling kills civilians.
+An airstrike on a church in Western Demoso.

-By late September it was reported that fighting has continued in Demoso township intensly an now also spread to Hrupso and Bawlakhe townships.
+By late September, it was reported that fighting had continued in Demoso township intensively and now also spread to Hrupso and Bawlakhe townships.
 With fighting in Dawngankhar and Ngwetaungywarthit villages.
 Pointing out that the clashes in these other townships aren't as intense as in Demoso township.
-Tatmadaw has 150 troops stationed in Dawngankhar and are using it to launch attacks from.
-Civilian suffering reported as a result of this fighting.
+Tatmadaw has 150 troops stationed in Dawngankhar and is using it to launch attacks from.
+Civilian suffering is reported as a result of this fighting.
 The area around Demoso-Hpruso Road is being contested.
 The junta is attempting to advance towards Bawlakhe.
-KNDF has announced the closure of the Hpruso-Htarle-Nanhpe Road due to the fighting, this reported by Network Media Group.
+KNDF has announced the closure of the Hpruso-Htarle-Nanhpe Road due to the fighting, as reported by Network Media Group.

-Kantarawaddy Times reports in early October in an summary for September that ongoing fighting had been seen in the Daw Ngan Khar quarter.
-As of early October Demoso and Hrupso townships is seeing fighting.
+Kantarawaddy Times reports in early October, in a summary for September, that ongoing fighting had been seen in the Daw Ngan Khar quarter.
+As of early October, Demoso and Hrupso townships are seeing fighting.

 Fighting continues as of early November, with civilians harvesting food being targeted by airstrikes and artillery.

+As of late November, frequent fighting and troop movements are causing 50% price hikes in food as delivering food becomes more difficult logistically.

+During November, Junta columns that embarked from Loikaw in July have now reached Khopalot village and are near Ngamyung village.
+Advances ongoing towards Nanmekhon.
+Frequent clashes are reported.
+These advances are significant because they are getting dangerously close to places where displaced civilians are holding up in difficult situations.
+Airstrikes occur in Western Demoso despite no clashes on the ground.
+In mid January, drone and heavy weapons strikes were reported in Demoso township, hitting an church.

+In mid April it was reported that Tatmadaw was artillerying civilians attempting to return to plant food.

+PNLA areas

+Fighting erupts in January 2026 for the control of Kadugyi.
+With Tatmadaw and PNO launching an offensive against PNLA.
+According to PNLA the Tatmadaw-PNO offensive is intended to enter Shadaw Township in Karenni State.
+Shadaw potentially being the goal.
+Fighting has continued in Kadugyi, with the village of Chinn Hnin said to have been entirely burned down according to villagers who fled from the area.

+In February 2026, Ban Mat Ywar Thit village was burned in Kadugyi.
+In 2023, the village was created for refugee civilians in Mawkmai Township.
+Populated by ~100 people.

+Mese Township

+January 2026 80 Tatmadaw soldiers broke out of a prison in Mese.
+The Thai Army returns 68 of the escaped 81 inmates to the Junta from the prison in Mese.
+With 13 inmates having been recaptured by the Karenni resistance.

+In March, 5 were killed in an air strike and 20 were injured at the detention center.
+The junta troops bombed were troops from fighting in Hpasawng and their families.
+While there are no fights ongoing atm in Mese.